Project-Sloth/ps-inventory/README.md

 * Make sure you have the latest update of [qb-weapons](https://github.com/qbcore-framework/qb-weapons)
 * Drag `ps-inventory` into your resources folder or any subfolder
 * Make sure that the folder is named `ps-inventory` and **not** `ps-inventory-main`
-* Replace all occurrences of `ps-inventory` with `ps-inventory`.<br>The example below uses Visual Studio Code to replace all instances.
+* Replace all occurrences of `qb-inventory` with `ps-inventory`.<br>The example below uses Visual Studio Code to replace all instances.

 ![ps-inv setup](https://github.com/Project-Sloth/ps-inventory/assets/9503151/f95ceacb-09fa-4619-bd1c-7b7524f4f282)